martianvenusian/flutter-on-Ubuntu20.04/README.md

 ### Creatining a new flutter project

-Go to project project folder where you want create flutter projects.
+Go to project project folder where you want to create flutter projects.

 Create a flutter project.
 You can choose any name for your application.
 In our case `flutter_test_project`.

 ```$ flutter create flutter_test_project```

-If evering goes well then go into `flutter_test_project` folder and run
+If everything goes well then go to `flutter_test_project` folder and run the project.

 ```$ cd flutter_test_project```